 Hog Cleaning: Cost is $1.00 per lb., with a $50 minimum per hog.
 Bigger hogs are cut into 10 pieces, and ready for the cooker!
 This service also includes retrieval from the field, freezing or chilling the meat, and packaging into your cooler at your departure.

 Any hog shot and not recovered will incur a $50 recovery/disposal fee, and will count against your harvest, or will be charged as an additional kill at an additional cost.
-Exotic animal Cleaning (gut, skin, and quarter) is $45.00 to $150.00, depending on size of animal.
+Exotic animal Cleaning (gut, skin, and quarter) is $45.00 to $150.00, depending on the size of the animal.
 Animal Caping for Mounting $25-75.
-The higher end is for large exotics.
+The higher-end is for large exotics.
 Hogs are on the lower end.